 How to identify what startup programs are safe to disable

-When viewing startup programs in the Registry, msconfig, Task Manager, or other location, it can be difficult to know which programs should or should not be loading.
+When viewing startup programs in the registry, msconfig, or Task Manager, it can be difficult to know which programs should or should not be loading.
 This page contains steps on how to identify startup programs and help determine if you want them to load.

-To identify a startup program, determine the file name and do a search on the file name.
-If you already know the file name of the startup program, do a search now.
+To identify a startup program, determine the file name and search on the file name.
+If you already know the file name of the startup program, use the search below.

 If you have not yet identified the file name, follow the steps below for determining the file name using the msconfig, registry, or Task Manager in new versions of Windows.